 - A. For purposes of ordering persons to leave City Property, the following are Persons-in-Charge: - 1.
 Any peace officer as defined by Oregon law and any reserve officer of the Portland Police Bureau. - 2.
 Any person providing security services in any City Property pursuant to any contract with the City, or with any person, firm or corporation managing a City Property on the City's behalf. - 3.
 Bureau property or facility manager, or designee. - 4.
 With respect to facility or space assigned to a City bureau or City office, the director or manager of the City bureau or City office, or designee. - 5.
-Any person specifically designated in writing by the Office of Management and Finance Chief Administrative Officer or by the Bureau of Internal Business Services Director. - 6.
+The Chief Administrative Officer or the Deputy Chief Administrative Officer of the Office of Management and Finance, or any person they specifically designate in writing. - 6.
 Any person with exclusion authority under the Code. - 7.
 The Mayor, a Commissioner or Auditor, or designee of these elected officials. - B. Delegation to a designee shall be made in writing.
 Any person so designated shall be a Person-in-Charge as that term is defined in ORS 164.205(5) until the delegation is terminated or the designated person ceases to be an employee or officer of the City of Portland.
-Copies of delegation will be provided to the City Attorney's Office and to the bureau property or facility manager. - C. Upon request, the City shall provide a copy of the Person-in-Charge designation or delegation list to the District Attorneys of Multnomah, Clackamas and Washington counties.
+Copies of delegation will be provided to the City Attorney's Office and to the bureau property or facility manager.

-- D. For purposes of this Section, City Property shall include any real property either owned by the City or in which the City has a property interest or property management responsibility. - E. For purposes of ordering persons to leave a public meeting of a City board or commission, the following are Persons-in-Charge: - 1.
+- C. Upon request, the City shall provide a copy of the Person-in-Charge designation or delegation list to the District Attorneys of Multnomah, Clackamas and Washington counties. - D. For purposes of this Section, City Property shall include any real property either owned by the City or in which the City has a property interest or property management responsibility. - E. For purposes of ordering persons to leave a public meeting of a City board or commission, the following are Persons-in-Charge: - 1.
 The presiding officer of the public meeting of a City board or commission. - 2.
 Any person providing security services at the public meeting of a City board or commission. - 3.
 Any person designated as a Person-in-Charge in Subsection 3.18.010 A. - F. The authority granted to a Person-in-Charge by this Chapter are in addition to, and not in lieu of, any other authority granted under this Code.